NGC 2636 - Elliptical Galaxy in Camelopardalis

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 2636.

 Apparent size of NGC 2636The following table reports NGC 2636 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 2636 is a visual representation of it.

 The image below is a photograph of NGC 2636 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 2636 - Elliptical Galaxy morphological classification
+NGC 2636 - Elliptical Galaxy in Camelopardalis morphological classification

 Celestial coordinates and finder chart of NGC 2636